 Purpose and Requirement of an Archaeological Desk Base Assessment or DBA

-An Archaeological Desk-based Assessment/DBA is utilised by the local planning authority to determine whether your planning application may necessitate archaeological groundworks.
-This form of assessment is particularly important when the proposed development site is located within an area known for its archaeological significance.
+An Archaeological Desk-based Assessment/DBA is used by the local planning authority to determine whether your planning application may require archaeological groundworks.

 A DBA is a non-intrusive, desktop-based appraisal.
 It relies entirely on existing archaeological and historical data, as well as established knowledge, to identify and evaluate any potential buried heritage assets within the area slated for development.
 Since the process does not involve any physical disturbance to the ground, it is considered non-intrusive.